 Komodo is the largest species of the Varanidae family.
-It is the largest lizard in the world, with an average length of 2-3 meters and weighs up to 100 kg.
+It is the largest lizard in the world, with an average length of 2-3 meters, and weighs up to 100 kg.
 Komodo dragons are the top predators in their habitat.
 There are no other large carnivorous animals other than monitor lizards in any geography at the moment.

 The habitat of the Komodo dragon has down due to human activities.
 The IUCN institution includes the Komodo dragon as a species that is vulnerable to extinction.
 Komodo dragons are under the protection of the Indonesian government.

 Komodo dragons have only a single ear bone, that is the stapes.
 It uses for transferring vibrations from the tympanic membrane to the cochlea.
-It means they are likely restricted to sounds in 400 to 2,000-hertz range.
+It means they are likely restricted to sounds in the 400 to 2,000-hertz range.
 They are deaf in response to whispers, raise voices, and shouts.

 The Komodo dragon can see objects as far away as 300 m (980 ft).
 But because its retinas only contain cones, it is thought to have poor night vision.
 It can distinguish colors but has poor visual discrimination of stationary objects.

 The Komodo dragon prefers hot and dry places.
 They typically live in dry, open grassland, savanna, and tropical forest at low elevations.
-As an ectotherm, it is most active in the day, although it exhibits some nocturnal activity.
+As an ectotherm, it is most active during the day, although it exhibits some nocturnal activity.

 Komodo dragons are solitary, coming together only to breed and eat.
 They are capable to run rapidly in brief sprints up to 20 km/h (12 mph).
 Diving up to 4.5 m (15 ft).
 They can climb trees proficiently when young through the use of their strong claws.